2025–26 West Bromwich Albion F.C. season: October

+November

 The poor run of form continued with a goalless draw at home to Sheffield Wednesday, who had recently entered administration and had been deducted 12 points.
 Albion performed better against Charlton, and Josh Griffiths saved a first half penalty, but they conceded a last minute Sonny Carey winner to ramp up the pressure on Ryan Mason.
 The Baggies did manage to end the poor run with 2–1 comeback win over Oxford United.
 Will Lankshear put the visitors in front, but Greg Leigh put the ball in his own net 2 minutes later to equalise.
 Aune Heggebø then came off the bench to score the winner twenty minutes from time.
+Following the final international break of the year, Albion fell to a 3–2 defeat against league leaders Coventry City.
+Aune Heggebø scored twice to put the Baggies 0–2 up, but the Sky Blues pulled a goal back through Josh Eccles before half-time.
+Following the interval, Jayson Molumby received his second yellow card, and Coventry took advantage, Ellis Simms and Victor Torp scoring to turn the game around.
+Back at the Hawthorns, Albion played out an entertaining 1–1 draw with local rivals Birmingham City.
+Alex Mowatt grabbed the opener, before Marvin Ducksch equalised late into the second half.
+The Baggies were back at home just three days later, up against Swansea City.
+The Swans made the perfect start, with Zan Vipotnik scoring after just 12 seconds before Ethan Galbraith made it two ten minutes later.
+However, Albion came out rejuvenated after the break, and Aune Heggebø squared the game with two quickfire goals before Jayson Molumby completed the comeback in the 85th minute.